kieva290/spring-security/README.md

+This tutorial explains the key featirs of OAuth 2.0 and OpenID connect:
 ----------------
 Proof Key for Code Exchange: (PKCE) helps protect the integrity of the Authorization Code, a server-to-server request to exchange the authorization code,